Nullgrimoire/NullScan/docs/README.md

 - **Code examples** with syntax highlighting
 - **Performance metrics** with verified benchmark data
 - **Cross-references** with relative links to related documentation

-## 🔄 Keeping Documentation Updated

-When making changes to NullScan:
-1. Update relevant documentation files
-2. Verify all links and references work correctly
-3. Update performance benchmarks if applicable
-4. Follow the project's documentation style guide

 ---